tikankika/COSEAQ/README.md

-## Welcome to a project designed to enhance the process of creating educational quizzes through detailed instructions and specific commands tailored for GPT.
-This initiative started with the idea of utilizing hybrid code or pseudocode but has evolved into a more structured set of "micro-prompts".
-The process of creating an educational quiz involves three key phases: Preparation, Question Creation, and Output Analysis (BETA).

-### "Brief information

-Phase 2: The core of this guide is dedicated to the creation of quiz questions, providing a systematic approach to crafting both questions and answers for a more effective learning experience.
-Beta Evaluation in Phase 3: This phase is in beta, aiming to evaluate the quality of the generated quiz questions.
-While showing promise, it's an area where further improvements are being explored.
+## Brief information / Quickstart!

-**Phase 1** focuses on analyzing textbooks to pinpointing misconceptions, and aligning with the curriculum to establish clear assessment goals.
+**Phase 1** Focuses on analyzing the concept i textbooks to pinpointing misconceptions, and aligning with the curriculum to establish clear assessment goals.
 The focus is on Misconception Identification, alongside ensuring Curriculum Alignment.
+<br> **Upload:** Textbook, curriculum and choose one or a few concepts... <br/>
+### Commands:
+<br>  <br/> Textbook, curriculum and choose one or a few concepts... <br/>

 **Phase 2** involves creating the actual quiz questions.
 This phase is about leveraging the insights gained from Phase 1 to develop questions that are pedagogically valuable and effectively assess students' understanding and application of knowledge.